SitiHajarJayady/custom-lucky-draw-page/README.md

-# custom-lucky-draw-page
+# custom-lucky-draw-page (Client-Specific Modifications)

-A flexible lucky draw display system tailored to meet various client requirements, designed to be used during live events.
-The system supports different winner display modes, prevents duplicate winners, and provides admin tools for result management.
+This lucky draw page was modified to align with specific client requirements for a live event.
+The changes focused on enhancing flexibility in how winners are displayed and improving the admin tools for managing results.

 ## Overview

-This lucky draw tool dynamically adapts based on the configured number of winners, and is used to display participant names or IDs in real time during event ceremonies.
+The system displays lucky draw winners either individually or in groups, depending on a configurable parameter.
+Additional logic was added to prevent duplicate winners and support admin operations.

 ## Key Features

-- **Dual Display Modes**
+- **Configurable Display Modes**
-  - Supports two types of displays:
-    - **Single winner draw**
+  - Modified the layout to support:
+    - **Single-winner display**
-    - **Multiple winners draw** (e.g. 7 winners as shown in the demo)
+    - **Multiple-winner display** (e.g., 7 winners at once)
-  - Behavior and layout adapt automatically based on a parameter
+  - Behavior dynamically adjusts based on draw parameter

-- **Winner Display Customization**
+- **Winner Display Enhancements**
-  - Adjusted layout to properly format and center winner details for 1 or multiple winners
+  - Refined visual layout to ensure clean and balanced presentation, whether showing 1 or multiple winners
-  - Clean and clear design optimized for large-screen projection

-- **Duplicate Prevention**
+- **Duplicate Winner Prevention**
-  - System checks the database to **exclude already-drawn winners**
+  - Integrated logic to check the database and **exclude participants who have already won**
-  - Ensures fairness by preventing repeat selections

-- **Admin Tools**
+- **Admin Controls**
-  - **Download Excel** of selected winners
-  - **Delete row** functionality to remove selected results if needed
+  - Added functionality to **download results as Excel**
+  - Implemented a **delete row** feature for managing winner data in real time

 ## Contributions

+- Modified the lucky draw page to match event-specific requirements
-- Customized the layout to support both single and multiple-winner scenarios
+- Customized layout and logic for dynamic winner display
-- Added logic to dynamically switch behavior based on draw parameters
-- Implemented database checking to ensure unique winner selection
+- Integrated database checks to prevent duplicate winners
-- Developed export and deletion tools for admin use
+- Implemented export and deletion features for admin convenience
-- Designed UI for live event screen display and visual impact

 ## Watch Demo
 https://youtu.be/sCZiS7YWEcY